 This single serving blackberry crisp is so tasty, warm and comforting.
 And you’ll be surprised at how easy it is to make!

 This is an older recipe from the archives.
 But!
-I thought now would be the perfect time to re-share it.
+I thought now would be the perfect time to re-share it, along with some fresh photos.
 This would make a great Thanksgiving or Christmas dessert.

-I love that you bake this in the same dish you serve it in.
+I love that you bake this blackberry crisp in the same dish you serve it in.
 Plus, you can add a little scoop of vanilla ice cream to take things to the next level.

 Next, I spoon the blackberry mixture into some little ramekins(<- Amazon affiliate links), and then I just top it with the crumble mixture.